Last updated on December 18, 2022 by Wandering our World

 The Road to Hana is one of the major draws to the island and a place you surely don’t want to miss.
-This 50-mile drive is bound to take your breath away as you twist and turn through the stunning (albeit narrow) roads.
+This 64-mile drive is bound to take your breath away as you twist and turn through the stunning (albeit narrow) roads.

 With over 600 curves and 60 bridges, you’ll encounter unsurpassed ocean views, massive waterfalls, scenic hikes, produce stands, and more.
 Check out the black sand beach at Wai’anapanapa State Park and the quaint surf town of Paia on your way.

 Haleakala Crater is another iconic spot that has drawn people from all over the world.
 This is a staple excursion if you visit Maui, due to the out of this world views you get when up close and personal with Hawaii’s largest volcano!
 You can drive to the summit, so it’s easy to reach as well.

 Be sure to bring a jacket, because at 10,000 feet it can get a little chilly (even up to 20 degrees colder than the beach!).
 It’s also an excellent spot for sunrises and sunsets, but be prepared for a couple hours of driving to make it to the top.
-(Recommended: Are There Snakes in Hawaii?).

-If you’re looking to hike, Oahu has Maui beat.
-Although there are options on both islands, Oahu has magnificent views with waterfalls, natural swimming pools to jump in, craters to see, and ridges with breathtaking views.
+There are great options on both islands, and Oahu you can get magnificent views with waterfalls, natural swimming pools to jump in, craters to see, and ridges with breathtaking views.

 Instead, you should check out Koko Head Crater Trail for a short but strenuous hike with incredible views.
 Or enjoy the Makapu’u Tide Pools, which is a bit of a scramble to get down, but you can then swim in the natural pools below.

-Maui vs Oahu: Which is the better choice?
+Maui vs Oahu: Which Is The Better Choice?